eProsima/DDS-Router/README.md

 * `ddsrouter_tool`: application to execute a DDS Router from a YAML configuration file.
 * `ddsrouter_docs`: package to generate the DDS Router documentation using sphinx.

+> *NOTE:* Those packages could be installed and use independently (according with each package dependency).
   In order to compile only a package and its dependencies, use the colcon argument `--packages-up-to <package>`.
   In order to explicitly skip some of these packages, use the colcon argument `--packages-skip <package1> [<package2> ...]`.

 ### Run an application